vallzter/Team12/README.md

 - Ýmir Þórleifsson

 ## Description of the project

-The project is a platform for users to easily buy meal packages containing groceries, similar to Eldum Rétt or Blue Apron, which are delivered to the user to his choosing, whether it is on a weekly basis or more often.
+The project is a website, developed in Django, for users to easily buy meal packages containing groceries.
+Similar to Eldum Rétt or Blue Apron, the service will send ingredients to a customer periodically, e.g. on a weekly basis or more often.

-## Agreed tasks with the product owner
-The project currently contains a registration/login form where the user can register and login and also a button where the user can delete his account.
+## Sprint 1
+We decided on building the website with Django as framework connected to a Postgres as database.
+Possibly using Atomic for the UI in the future.
+We are currently using built-in models, admin and users.
+As of now, the website contains functionality for users to register, login, look at their profile, logout and delete their account.

-## Technical aspects
+## Software architecture
-This is a RESTful API that uses Django as framework and is connected to a PostgreSQL database.
+Our software is designed in well defined layers; Presentation Layer, Logic Layer and Data Layer.

+We are using Django to develop both the PL and LL.
+In the PL we use Django templates, that use HTML and CSS along with a bit of Python.
+In the LL we only use Python to build Django views, that decide on templates to show user.
+We also build Django models, that decide what and how data is stored.

+The data layer is stored in SQL using Postgres, we store our models in SQL table format.

 ## How to run